The Immortal Cells Of Henrietta Lacks

 Many of the medical breakthroughs you read and hear about today are largely due to one relatively unknown Black woman: Henrietta Lacks.
-It is because of her cells that some of the most dangerous diseases and outbreaks have been avoided or stopped.
+It is because of her cells that some of the most dangerous diseases and outbreaks have been avoided, stopped or even cured.
 And it all started with a pain in her stomach.

 On January 29, 1951, Lacks went to Johns Hopkins Hospital because she felt a “knot” inside of her.
 She had told her cousins about the knot, and they automatically assumed correctly that she was pregnant.
 But after giving birth to Joseph, Henrietta started bleeding abnormally and profusely.
 Her local doctor tested her for syphilis, which came back negative, and referred her to Johns Hopkins hospital.